Eosinophilic Esophagitis

 View Patient Education

 Eosinophilic esophagitis is a chronic immune-mediated disease of the esophagus resulting in eosinophil-predominant inflammation of the esophagus; it can cause reflux-like symptoms, dysphagia, and food impaction.
 Diagnosis is by endoscopy with biopsy.
-Treatment includes proton pump inhibitors, topical corticosteroids, a biologic, dietary changes, and sometimes esophageal dilation.
+Treatment includes proton pump inhibitors, topical glucocorticoids, a biologic medication, dietary changes, and sometimes esophageal dilation.

-Eosinophilic esophagitis is an increasingly recognized disease that can begin at any time between infancy and young adulthood; it occasionally manifests in older adults.
+Eosinophilic esophagitis can begin at any time between infancy and young adulthood; it occasionally manifests in older adults (1).
 It is more common among males.

-The cause of eosinophilic esophagitis is likely an immune response to dietary antigens in patients with genetic susceptibility; environmental allergens may also play a role.
+The cause of eosinophilic esophagitis is likely an immune response to dietary antigens in patients with genetic susceptibility (2); environmental allergens may also play a role.
 Untreated chronic esophageal inflammation ultimately can lead to esophageal narrowing and strictures.

 Symptoms of Eosinophilic Esophagitis